Learn what is User Acceptance Testing (UAT), along with its definition, types, steps, and examples:

 - What is User Acceptance Testing?

 - 7 Challenges of UAT and Mitigation Plan

 What is User Acceptance Testing?

 We know what testing is, acceptance means approval or agreement.
 The user in the context of a software product is either the consumer of the software or the person who requested it to be built for him/her (client).

-As user acceptance testing is the last testing carried out before the software goes live, obviously this is the last chance for the customer to test the software and measure if it’s fit for the purpose.
+As user acceptance test is the last testing that is carried out before the software goes live, obviously this is the last chance for the customer to test the software and measure if it is fit for the purpose.

 This is typically the last step before the product goes live or before the delivery of the product is accepted.
 This is performed after the product itself is thoroughly tested (i.e after system testing).

-Users or client – This could be either someone who is buying a product (in the case of commercial software) or someone who has had a software custom built through a software service provider or the end user if the software is made available to them ahead of time and when their feedback is sought.
+Users or client – This could be either someone who is buying a product (in the case of commercial software) or someone who has had a software custom built through a software service provider or the end user if the software is made available to them ahead of the time and when their feedback is sought out.

-The team can be comprised of beta testers or customer should select UAT members internally from every group of the organization so that each and every user role can be tested.
+The team can be comprised of beta testers or the customer should select UAT members internally from every group of the organization so that each and every user role can be tested accordingly.